 What are the Safest Neighborhoods to Live in?

-Besides the safest area of Las Vegas, you may want to investigate the safest neighborhoods in Las Vegas.
-In 30 years, we have lived in Summerlin North and Summerlin South, Northwest Las Vegas, and Henderson.
+Please investigate – we can not legally do this task for you.
+We have lived in Summerlin North and Summerlin South, Northwest Las Vegas, and Henderson for the last 30+ years.
 Crime has never been a problem for us.
-Having moved from Los Angeles after the LA Riots, Las Vegas was a welcome change of life.
+I moved from Los Angeles’ San Fernando Valley after the LA Riots.
+To me, the Las Vegas Valley was and still is, a welcome change of lifestyle.

 We feel extremely safe walking anywhere for miles around when we leave home.
-Residential neighborhoods and shopping centers where we have lived have always been well maintained and secure.
+Residential neighborhoods and shopping centers where we have lived are well maintained and secure.
 We also don’t venture into higher crime areas at 3 AM.
-There are no “gangs” at most local parks.
+There are no “gangs” at most local parks in the valley.
 In general, people smile and are friendly.

 Most violent crimes in residential areas tend to be isolated incidents with domestic violence and disputes.
-Even in the safest areas of Las Vegas, there are young people roving the streets.
-Often they commit crimes of opportunity looking for unlocked vehicles in the wee hours, To most residents, Las Vegas is about enjoying life and having fun.
+For most residents, Las Vegas is about quality of life, being happy, and having fun.